Our verdict

 Who should NOT buy this training shoe from The Swoosh

 The Free Metcon 5 from Nike is definitely not a running shoe.
-A reviewer says that it's not even that good for short-distance runs.
-The Reebok Nano X2 is a better pick for those who include running in their workout program.
+We discovered that it's not even that good for short-distance runs.
+The Reebok Nano X2 is a better pick for those who include running in their workout programme.

 Just to be clear, this shoe definitely has a handsome look.
-However, there are users who say that at least for some colorways, the posted pictures do not really match the appearance of the actual shoes.
+However, for some colorways, the posted pictures do not really match the appearance of the actual shoes.

 nike-free-metcon-5-lab-test.JPG